-Should you need to attend a campus, it’s important we all keep 1.5 metres distance from others wherever and whenever possible, practice excellent hygiene at all times and use the hygiene stations and eat lunch outside.
+Should you need to attend a campus, it’s important we all keep 1.5 metres distance from others wherever and whenever possible, practice excellent hygiene at all times and use the hygiene stations located throughout the campuses and in classrooms.
 If you are unwell for ANY reason, please do not attend a TAFE SA campus.

 For COVID-19 related information, see our COVID-19 FAQs

 All students and staff are encouraged to follow the advice of government health authorities to help ensure the safety of everyone and prevent the spread of COVID-19.

 The TAFE SA Workplace Health and Safety team are monitoring the changing situation daily to ensure we are making informed decisions based on the latest health advice.